ksu-cs-textbooks/cis527/content/1-secure-workstations/12-ubuntu-overview-installation.md

 * 14.04 - Trusty Tahr
 * 16.04 - Xenial Xerus
 * 18.04 - Bionic Beaver
+* 20.04 - Focal Fossa

-The most recent version, Bionic Beaver, is the current LTS version and the one we'll be using in this class.
+The most recent version, Focal Fossa, is the current LTS version and the one we'll be using in this class.

 {{% notice note %}}
-_Of course, many new Ubuntu versions have been released since this video was recorded.
-The latest as of June 2019 is 19.04 Disco Dingo.
-However, we'll stick with the 18.04 LTS version, Bionic Beaver, since it will be maintained through April 2028. --Russ_
+_Of course, many new Ubuntu versions may have been released since this video was recorded.
+However, we'll stick with the 20.04 LTS version, Focal Fossa, since it will be maintained for many years. --Russ_
 {{% /notice %}}

 Now, let's go through the process of installing Ubuntu in a virtual machine.
 At this point, I'm assuming you have already installed VMware Workstation or another virtualization software on your computer.
 If not, I recommend doing so before continuing.

-First, you'll need to download the Ubuntu 18.04 installation file.
+First, you'll need to download the Ubuntu 20.04 installation file.
 You can find that file on the Ubuntu download page, and also on the K-State CS mirror of the Ubuntu downloads page.
 For most uses, I recommend using the CS mirror, as it is generally much faster for students on campus.
 The link is available in the Resources section below the video.
 On that page, you'll need to download the "64-bit PC (AMD64) desktop image" from the link near the top.
 It should download a file to your computer in the .ISO format.

 Next, let's open VMware Workstation and create a new virtual machine.
 For this course, I recommend choosing "I will install the operating system later" to bypass the Easy Install feature of VMware.
 This will allow you to directly observe the installation process as it would be performed on a real computer.